Canned Laughter (TV programme): Act 2

 The second act begins with the "Sarraceno" restaurant pianist playing "Smoke...".
 The scene quickly turns to Robert and Lorraine having a conversation about the place.
 Then they order dinner: Box asks for "soup and beef", Lorraine makes her order in French, much to Box's dismay, as he didn't understand a word.
-She explains that her father was stationed in Toulouse, but Robert asks her for him, not knowing that Lorraine's dad is dead.
+She explains that her father was stationed in Toulouse.
+Robert asks her about him, not knowing that he is dead.

 Then the entertainment is presented: Dave Perry.
-However, what he expected to be his "big break" turned out to be a series of quips, with Box being the only one laughing at his jokes, with Lorraine being increasingly annoyed.
-After Perry ended his routine unnoticed, Lorraine begins to tell Robert about her concern about diverse issues, such as the Third World and lemmings, among others.
+However, what he expected to be his "big break" turned out to be a series of quips; Box is the only one laughing at his jokes, while Lorraine becomes increasingly annoyed.
+After Perry ends his routine unnoticed, Lorraine begins to tell Robert about her concern about diverse issues, such as the Third World and lemmings.
 The waiter then goes to ask them for dinner.

-Box decides to dance so to get on Lorraine's good side, but unfortunately the dance floor is comically small.
-The dance turns to be a disaster, with him wreaking havoc by tossing and turning his date around the restaurant, causing her to leave early.
-Turns out also that Mr. Marshall was also having dinner at the place, deciding to sack Robert on the spot.
-Despondent, the lonely and now unemployed Box is joined by the equally downtrodden Dave, who hasn't had a good night either.
+Box asks Lorraine to dance, hoping to get on her good side; unfortunately the dance floor is comically small.
+The dance turns to be a disaster: he wreaks havoc by tossing and turning her around the restaurant, and she leaves early.
+Mr. Marshall is having dinner there too, and he decides to sack Robert on the spot.
+Despondent, the lonely and now unemployed Box is joined by equally-downtrodden Dave, who hasn't had a good night either.
 As the credits roll, Lorraine passes by a shop where she sees Robert instead of John Travolta, making her turn away.